dMiddle Tennessee State University alumni and former students may need their own virtual seating section at the upcoming 63rd annual Grammy Awards.

 The acoustic video for the songwriting-nominated “Cabin” is available below.

-Scott, Dave Haywood and Charles Kelley won the first of their five Grammys in 2009 for “I Run to You.”
+Scott, Dave Haywood and Charles Kelley won the first of their seven Grammys in 2009 for “I Run to You.”
 The trio then commenced a two-year dance through the country album, performance and record of the year categories that also earned 1980 recording industry alumnus L. Clarke Schleicher three engineering Grammys.